Titantek/ada-outlier-datastory/content.md

      Wikispeedia: An Online Game for Inferring Semantic Distances between Concepts.
      21st International Joint Conference on Artificial Intelligence (IJCAI), 2009.

-**All credits of the characters goes to the original movie Back To The Future, Universal Pictures**
+**All credits of the characters goes to the original movie Back To The Future, Universal Pictures.**

 All credits to the images used belong to us, produced by Gabrielle Blouvac.